hoernsten/lxd/README.md

 ```

-emember to make sure the current user is a member of the lxd group.
+Remember to make sure the current user is a member of the lxd group.

 ```
 groups $USER | grep -o lxd